Skip to main content

 Mesopotamia.

-In the Babylonian «Code of Hammurabi», written around 1760 BCE, the suspicion of a spouse's adultery is stipulated: «§ 131.
+In the realm of ancient law, the Babylonian «Code of Hammurabi», written around 1760 BCE, stipulates the procedure for the suspicion of a spouse's adultery: «§ 131.
 If a man accuse his wife and she has not been taken in lying with another man, she shall take an oath in the name of the god and she shall return to her house. § 132.
 If the finger have been pointed at the wife of a man because of another man, and she have not been taken in lying with another man, for her husband's sake she shall throw herself into the river.» (1920HandcockPSP:22).

 23 The sons of Leah, Jacob's first-born, Reuben, and Simeon, and Levi, and Judah, and Issachar, and Zebulun.
 24 The sons of Rachel, Joseph, and Benjamin.
 25 And the sons of Bilhah, Rachel's handmaid, Dan, and Naphtali.
 26 And the sons of Zilpah, Leah's handmaid.
 Gad, and Asher: these are the sons of Jacob, that were born to him in Padan-aram.